-- appointing, compensating, retaining and overseeing the work of our independent auditor and any other registered public accounting firm engaged for the purpose of preparing or issuing an audit report or related work or performing other audit, review or attest services for us; - · discussing with our independent auditor any audit problems or difficulties and management's response;

-- pre-approving all audit and non-audit services provided to us by our independent auditor (other than those provided pursuant to appropriate preapproval policies established by the committee or exempt from such requirement under SEC rules); - reviewing and discussing our annual and quarterly financial statements with management and our independent auditor; - discussing and overseeing our policies with respect to risk assessment and risk management; and - establishing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters, and for the confidential and anonymous submission by our employees of concerns regarding questionable accounting or auditing matters.
+- appointing, compensating, retaining and overseeing the work of our independent auditor and any other registered public accounting firm engaged for the purpose of preparing or issuing an audit report or related work or performing other audit, review or attest services for us: - discussing with our independent auditor any audit problems or difficulties and management's response; - pre-approving all audit and non-audit services provided to us by our independent auditor (other than those provided pursuant to appropriate preapproval policies established by the committee or exempt from such requirement under SEC rules); - · reviewing and discussing our annual and quarterly financial statements with management and our independent auditor; - · discussing and overseeing our policies with respect to risk assessment and risk management; and - establishing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters, and for the confidential and anonymous submission by our employees of concerns regarding questionable accounting or auditing matters.

-Effective at the time of effectiveness of the registration statement of which this prospectus forms a part, our audit committee will consist of Messrs.
-Faier and Levandov and Dr. Halevi Davidov, with Mr. Faier serving as chair.
+Effective immediately prior to the effectiveness of the registration statement of which this prospectus forms a part, our audit committee will consist of Messrs. , and , with Mr. serving as chair.
 All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the Nasdaq rules.
-Our board of directors has affirmatively determined that Messrs.
-Faier and Levandov and Dr. Halevi Davidov meet the definition of "independent director" under Rule 10A-3 of the Exchange Act and the Nasdaq rules for purposes of serving on the audit committee.
-In addition, our board of directors has determined that Messrs.
-Faier and Levandov and Dr. Halevi Davidov will qualify as an "audit committee financial expert," as such term is defined in Item 407(d)(5) of Regulation S-K and have the requisite accounting or related financial management expertise and financial sophistication under the applicable rules and regulations of the Nasdaq.
+Our board of directors has affirmatively determined that Messrs. , and meet the definition of "independent director" under Rule 10A-3 of the Exchange Act and the Nasdaq rules for purposes of serving on the audit committee.
+In addition, our board of directors has determined that Messrs. , and will qualify as an "audit committee financial expert," as such term is defined in Item 407(d)(5) of Regulation S-K and have the requisite accounting or related financial management expertise and financial sophistication under the applicable rules and regulations of the